 For more than two decades Wiley Rein attorneys have represented health plans, health care providers, pharmaceutical companies and other health-related entities in connection with federal and state health care programs, as well as with the application of federal law to commercial health businesses.
 Our engagements have ranged from health care procurement and contract administration, to regulatory counseling, to the defense of false claims allegations and the prosecution of those who defraud our clients.
-Many of our clients are contractors under the Medicare, Medicaid, Federal Employees Health Benefits and the U.S. Department of Defense (DOD) TRICARE programs.
+Many of our clients are contractors under the Medicare, Medicaid, Federal Employees Health Benefits (FEHB) and the U.S. Department of Defense (DOD) TRICARE programs.
 As Washington lawyers, we offer an uncommon depth and breadth of regulatory experience and understanding of the myriad laws and regulations governing these programs.

 Federal and State Health Care Programs: Procurement and Regulatory Counseling | Commercial Health Care Programs and Regulatory Counseling | Health Care Transactions | Health Care Fraud and Corporate Compliance | Privacy | Health Care/FDA | Contact Us